 About the Division

-The Department of Teacher Education provides the training and experience needed to qualify for California’s multiple subject and single subject teaching credentials, as well as the mild/moderate and moderate/severe special education credentials.
+The Division of Teacher Education provides the training and experience needed to qualify for California’s multiple subject and single subject teaching credentials, as well as the mild/moderate and moderate/severe special education credentials.

-The department also provides opportunities for educators to earn a specialized master’s degree in the fields of special education, educational technology, teaching, or learning and technology.
-The department’s combined programs enable candidates to earn both a master’s degree and credential.
+The division also provides opportunities for educators to earn a specialized master’s degree in the fields of special education, educational technology, teaching, or learning and technology.
+The division’s combined programs enable candidates to earn both a master’s degree and credential.

 Established in 1963, Azusa Pacific’s Teacher Education programs prepare K–12 classroom teachers who are: